2i2c-org/team-roles-geekbot-sweep/README.md

 ## Team Roles JSON file structure

-Which members of the Tech Team are serving (or have served) in a given role are stored in the `team-roles.json` file, which has the below structure.
+Which 2i2c teams members are serving (or have served) in a given role are stored in the `team-roles.json` file, which has the below structure.

 We keep track of both a team members Slack display name and user ID.
-This is because interacting with the APIs requires the user ID, but it is more human-readable to also have the names.
+This is because interacting with the Slack and Geekbot APIs requires the user ID, but it is more human-readable to also have the names.

 For the Support Steward, we track both the current and incoming team members as we have two people overlapping in this role.